Illusory free speech

 SNP HQ is PC, OK?

-You can sense the SNP applauding Wing’s tenacity and naked honesty, but keeping well back lest the party hierarchy gets associated with Wings were it ever to be sued.
+You can sense the SNP applauding Wing’s tenacity and naked honesty, but keeping well back.
 It doesn’t pay to be too close to untamed mavericks, the old disease of upright institutions.
-If correct in that observation, it’s a shame they do that for they would do well to employ him as an antidote to Unionist lies.
+If correct in that observation, it’s a shame they do that for they would do well to employ him as an antidote to unionist lies.

 Then again, Campbell is not a member of the SNP, doesn’t vote SNP, and the site not politically aligned.
 He is a former Lib-Dem supporter now rootless, lost in his humorous make-believe world of bear-infested Bath where he lives and works, and appears to thrive on a diet of teeth curling sugar injected drinks.